 Some respondents gave multiple improvements they would like to see, these have been categorised and split up to aggregate the information.

-The largest area of response was age-appropriate play equipment.
+The largest area of response was the paddling pool and the second at 17% was age-appropriate play equipment.
 Feedback was that the existing equipment was not suited to all children who wished to use it- an example given was the treehouse and parents felt that it need parental supervision to be suitable.

 These often had a cross over with additional play equipment – so respondents who wanted more play equipment within he play area, this frequently crossed over with a desire for more age-appropriate play equipment, of these